mentpy/mentpy/docs/tutorials/intro-to-mbqml.rst

         outputs = prediction(thetas, statesx)
         return loss(outputs, statesy)

-Be aware that the loss function is a global operation, which can induce barren plateaus.
-However, we will ignore this issue for now.
+Be aware that the loss function we are using in this example is a global operation, which can induce barren plateaus.
+We will ignore this issue for now.
 Having defined a model and a loss function, we can now use some data to train our model.
 We will use the :func:`generate_random_dataset` function to generate a random dataset of states :math:`\left\{(\rho_i, \sigma_i)_i \right\}_i^{N}` where the input and target states are related by a given unitary :math:`\sigma_i = U \rho_i U^\dagger`.